agadin/QP2_big_data_project_tools/README.md

 ## `Location_finder_EIT.ipynb`
 The Location Finder tool uses a trained nn-Unet segmentation model to predict where in the abdomen your organ can be.

+## `volume_compare`
+Plots your .obj file from surface classifier on the same axis as common objects and against a to scale human body outline.
+Helpful for gauging relative size.
 # Installation
 Each tool is designed to be run in its own jupyter notebook.
 Run all cells in the notebook in order to use the tool.